How to Get A Personal Loan in 5 Easy Steps

 You can shop for the best personal loan interest rates here.
 All you need to do is answer some questions and LendingTree can provide you a range of loan options.

-4. Compare offers
+4. Compare offers and accept one

 Once you receive offers, compare them.
 Look at the interest rates lenders are quoting — and examine the APR quotes you get.
 The APR — your loan’s annual percentage rate — represents the total cost of your loan.
 The APR includes your loan’s interest rate as well as any origination fees your lender is charging, which is why that number is always higher than your interest rate.
 And that’s why it’s a more accurate representation of the total cost of borrowing money.
-You can compare personal loan offers here!

 5. Receive your money